cloudresumechallenge/projects/projects/digitalocean/cloud-resume-challenge.md

 ## 11. Infrastructure as Code

-You should not be configuring your API resources -- the Redis table, the AppPlatform Static Site, the Function -- manually, by clicking around in the DigitalOcean console.
+You should not be configuring your API resources -- the MongoDB table, the AppPlatform Static Site, the Function -- manually, by clicking around in the DigitalOcean console.
 Instead, define them in an [AppPlatform App Specification](https://docs.digitalocean.com/products/app-platform/reference/app-spec/) template and deploy them using the [DigitalOcean Command Line Tool](https://docs.digitalocean.com/reference/doctl/).
 This is called "[infrastructure as code](https://www.hashicorp.com/resources/what-is-infrastructure-as-code/)" or IaC.
 It saves you time in the long run.

 ## 12. CI/CD